cowjuh/dcmini-logs/_posts/2025-07-07-It's supposed to rain.md

     - Also feels good to not feel pressure to record while I'm doing a "mundane" activity
     - Inability to vlog, talk, listen to music is causing me to be quite focused
 - Getting food

+**2:55PM**
+- SLAMMED A HOT DOG BUN
+- I think about why this POV format compels me.
+Why I stopped caring about cinematic posed shots.
+I think my answer is simply that people lack the attention span to enjoy it.
+You'd be doing it for yourself and no one else which is a good enough reason to do anything.
+You could say it's the only reason to do anything.
+Propping my camera up on a table across from mine, hopping back to my seat, pretending I don't see the camera... not a dance I'm willing to do anymore.
+Give me the RAW STUFF.
+The A-roll.
+The stuff I see with my eyes for real.
+Not what I manufacture for aesthetics.
+Give me the STORY.
+- Eating pasta at Beppin Pasta.
+It's good.